DigiBatt/Milestone-8/README.md

   $$x_{k} = x_{k-1} + \Delta t \cdot f\left(x_{k-1},z_{k-1},u_{k-1}\right)$$
   $$z_{k} \rightarrow 0 = g\left(x_{k}, z_{k}, u_{k}\right)$$

-where $x$ is a matrix of the cell states, $z$ is a vector of currens and potentials in the bussbar and $u$ is the module current.
+where $x$ is a matrix of the cell states, $z$ is a vector of currents and potentials in the bussbar and $u$ is the module current.
 The model is set up to accept a mean and standard deviation of parameters such as cell SOH, cell SOR, bussbar series resistance, *etc.*

 ### Comment on results